Elieren/chatgpt-telegram-bot/README.md

 - [x] (NEW!)
 Stream support
 - [x] (NEW!)
 GPT-4 support
   - If you have access to the GPT-4 API, simply change the `OPENAI_MODEL` parameter to `gpt-4`
+- [x] (NEW!)
+Responds not only with text, but also with voice messages to incoming voice messages.

 ## Additional features - help needed!
 If you'd like to help, check out the [issues](https://github.com/n3d1117/chatgpt-telegram-bot/issues) section and contribute!